Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Compulation:**

 **Container:** it is an abstraction that packages applications and libraries together so that the applications can run on a greater variety of hardware and operating systems.
+This ultimately makes hosting large applications better.

 **Distributed Training:** it is running training in parallel on many devices such as CPUs or GPUs or TPUs in order to make your training faster.